Jerash University

-About The university

-President: Yousef Abu Addous

 The approval of the Ministry of Higher Education to establish this university was granted in 1992, and teaching process started in the university in 1993.
-It was the first private university in northern Jordan, it is the major private investment institution at the level of Jerash Governorate; the university was a contributor to solving the problems of poverty and unemployment.
-The university graduated more than 30000 students with the bachelor's degree, and more than 800 students with the master's degree.
-Hence, the university provided the public and private sectors with distinguished professional cadres, including judges in courts, representatives in legislative councils, teachers in schools, accountants in companies, and engineers in contracting and agriculture fields.
+It was the first private university in northern Jordan.
 Jerash University is located on an area of more than three hundred dunams.
 The area of the university's buildings is approximately 70.000 square meters.
 It includes twelve faculties: Faculty of Arts, Faculty of Educational Sciences, Faculty of Business, Faculty of Law, Faculty of Sharia, Faculty of Science, Faculty of Engineering, Faculty of Pharmacy, Faculty of Nursing, Faculty of Information Technology, Faculty of Agriculture and Faculty of Applied Medical Sciences.

 Academics

 There were ten colleges in the university in 2012: